catthiba/project-thesis/README.md

 ### Windows

-Connect to the Shimmer sensor units through the Bluetooth UI.
-This is found under bluetooth setting.
+Connect to the Shimmer sensor units through the Bluetooth UI that can be found either by clicking on the Blutetooth symbol in the windows task bar and click on open settings, or by searching for Bluetooth settings in the search field.
 Click on "Add Bluetooth or other device", then on "Bluetooth".
 Find the shimmer device you want to connect and doubble click on it.
+On the back of the Shimmer3 device it has an id, the name of the device will be "Shimmer3-id".
 It will ask you for a pin, type in the pin "1234", click "connect" => "done".

 To check which comport it is using the device is using, click on "More Bluetooth options" => "Com Ports".
 Here you will see overview of COM ports, the direction and name of device.

 If the device do not have an outgoing COM port already you have to add on by clicking "Add...", check of for outgoing, find the device in the dropdown list and click "Ok".

-Note which COM port the device have, because when you are running the scripts you need to know which comport to use.
+Note which outgoing COM port the device have, because when you are running the scripts you need to know which comport to use.

 ### Run Experiment

 1. Open LabRecorder.
-2. To conduct the experiment with the Shimmer sensors and LabRecorder you have to run the scripts ECG_to_LSL.py and GSR_to_LSL.py in seperate terminals/command prompts.
+2. To conduct the experiment with the Shimmer sensors and LabRecorder you have to run the scripts ECG_to_LSL.py and GSR_to_LSL.py in seperate terminals/command prompts and the environment created earlier have to be activated.
+Ensure that you are in the right working directory, the src folder.

     Linux: